cjgreencorner/Python-Scripts/README.md

-# A list of Python scripts
+# Python scripts
-A list of python scripts that I've made over the years!
+A list of basic python scripts that I've made over the years!